-Our agency employs over 900 full-time staff and an additional workforce available from part-time positions and contracts.
+Our agency employs just under 1,000 persons including psychiatrists, psychologists, therapists and other support staff who provide treatment to children and adults throughout the state.
 Staff and volunteers reflect the cultural diversity of the community.
 SB&H is governed by a Board of Directors comprised of approximately 15 community volunteers.
 Our service area includes the Phoenix metropolitan area, rural Maricopa County, Gila, Mohave, Coconino, and Yavapai Counties.

 Mission and Values

 Our teams are working hard to ensure our Mission and Values are continuously modeled throughout our organization and in all of our daily interactions.

 Delivering compassionate care to enhance lives and improve communities.